-We’ve sold over 700 copies of Masks to date.
-Masks is a Gold bestseller on DriveThruRPG (top 1% of the site), and within five days of its launch, it hit #1 on RPGNow, #2 on DriveThruRPG, and #1 Small Press on DTRPG.
+Masks is a Platinum bestseller on DriveThruRPG (top 0.5% out of over 40,000 products), and within five days of its launch, it hit #1 on RPGNow, #2 on DriveThruRPG, and #1 Small Press on DTRPG.
 We’ve been equally blown away by the critical reception of Masks — check out these reviews:

 - Critical Hits review — “What I’m saying is that GMs out here need this book.
 You may be fine coming up with awesome NPCs on your own and don’t think you need something like this, and what I’m telling you is that this book is more than just a thousand characters, it’s a million stories.“

 - Gamer: The Blogging review — “From the very start, the NPCs are interesting and thoughtfully designed, especially compared to what most GMs get when they truly have to make up an NPC on the fly.
 I found myself wanting to know more about these people–always a good sign.“

 - EN World review — “I have to say that I am really impressed with Masks: 1000 Memorable NPCs for Any Role-Playing Game, and it is a tremendous supplement, one that any game master should consider adding to their library.“

 - Obsidian Portal podcast review — “I could gush and gush about this, but this book is something that I would really highly recommend that GMs pick up and have in their repertoire.”

 - Fantasy Hrvatska review (also available in Croatian) — “The authors of Masks definitely exceeded the expectations set by their previous offering, Eureka.
 The greatest strength of this book, however, is the simplicity of its use and effectiveness in the situation which is needed the most by any GM – when there’s no or little time for prep.“